+The next two sections are central to understanding the formalism used in the remainder of the paper and are therefore presented as a tutorial.
 This first section will illustrate how combinatory logic can write down a simple function.
 This illustrates only some of its basic properties, such as its simplicity (involving only two primitives), its ability to handle variables, and its ability to express arbitrary compositions of operations.
-The more powerful view of combinatory logic comes later, where it is shown how we may use combinatory logic to create a system which is isomorphic to any other computational process using a technique known as Church encoding.
+The more powerful view of combinatory logic comes later, where I describe how we may use combinatory logic to create something essentially new.